 The Zero Code Energy Efficiency Standard

-The ZERO Code is a building energy standard that includes both prescriptive and performance paths for building energy efficiency compliance (based on existing standards that are widely used by municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.
+The Zero Code Renewable Energy Procurement Framework includes both prescriptive and performance paths for building energy efficiency compliance (based on the highest performing national standards that are available to municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.

-The ZERO Code offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
-By establishing a flexible approach, the ZERO Code is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).
+The Zero Code Renewable Energy Procurement Framework offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
+By establishing a flexible approach, the framework is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).

 A technical support document is available that describes several potential options for off-site procurement of renewable energy within the context of codes, and presents a process for evaluating and assigning a weight to each procurement method.

-The ZERO Code is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
-An Application Program Interface (API) for the national and international ZERO Code version of the software has been developed, enabling the software to be implemented as a website or an application for smart phones and tablets.
+The Zero Code Renewable Energy Procurement Framework is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
+An Application Program Interface (API) for the national and international versions of the software has been developed, enabling the software to be implemented as a website or an application for smartphones and tablets.
 Ultimately this approach will save years and valuable resources that would otherwise be spent on developing new compliance tools and mechanisms.

 The ZERO Code is an Architecture 2030 initiative.